abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 Note that the composition request should be kept simple to increase the probability of a successful composition.
 Overly-constrained requests are less likely to be fulfilled.

+Sample Request Payload for Describing Sets of Processors:
 ```json
 {
     "Processors": {